Chem. J. Chinese Universities ›› 2026, Vol. 47 ›› Issue (2): 20250250.doi: 10.7503/cjcu20250250

 • Contact: YAN Hong E-mail:hongyan@bjut.edu.cn

-Key words: 1,4-Dihydropyridine derivatives, Photophysical properties, Density functional theory, Photocycloaddition
+Key words: 1, 4-Dihydropyridine derivatives, Photophysical property, Density functional theory, Photocycloaddition

 CLC Number: